thoth-station/jupyterlab-requirements/README.md

 </div>

 NOTE: You can choose the name of the kernel you want for your notebook.

-Using the Thoth resolution engine you can request an optimized software that satisfies your requirements using the Thoth recommender system.
-You can choose the type of recommendation that better fits your needs:

-* latest
-* performance
-* security
-* stable
-* testing

-You can find more information and updates [here](https://thoth-station.ninja/recommendation-types/).

 Finally after using the install button: